bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

     ♙
     .

-Now let's express that move with our chess algebra:
+Now let's express that move with our chess algebra, using a new operator, `->`, which says that one board fragment can be changed into another:

     ♙ + u. -> . + u♙

-Right?!
-Right?!
-Awww man, look at it, that's so cool!..

 And now, let's do this one, where a pawn takes an enemy pawn diagonally: